How Winners Are Selected

 Following the annual Craftsmanship Awards judging day, the judge’s scores are tabulated and entered into a spreadsheet that only contains project entry codes and scoring numbers (click HERE to see sample).
 The average team score is calculated for each entry submitted.

-In accordance with policy established by the WBC Board of Directors, only 25 to 28% of the total number of entries received each year can be considered Craftsmanship award winners (typically 70 to 80 winners).
+In accordance with policy established by the WBC Board of Directors, 28-32% of the total number of entries received each year are selected as Craftsmanship Award winners (typically 80 winners).

 Based on the total number of winners allowed for the year, a minimum average team score to win is determined.
 Due to this objective selection approach, not all entry subcategories will have Craftsmanship winners each year.

 Total Entries Received: 287

 Total Winners: 77 (26%)

 The minimum score required to win changes every year.
 It all depends on the judge’s scoring.
 For example, one year the minimum average winning score was 78.5 and above.